kengos/active_export/README.md

 ActiveExport generate CSV/XML/YAML String or CSV/XML/YAML file.

-You can write the logic of generating to a YAML file.
+You can write the logic of generating csv or xml, yaml to a YAML file.

 Another Support: